mylesmmurphy/prettify-ts/README.md

 ## Scripts

-This project provides several Yarn scripts that you can use to manage the development process:
+This project provides several scripts that you can use to manage the development process:

-- `yarn install`: Installs all the dependencies for the project.
+- `npm i`: Installs all the dependencies for the project.
 This command should be run after cloning the repository or whenever a new package is added to the `package.json` file.

-- `yarn build`: Compiles the TypeScript code in the project.
+- `npm build`: Compiles the TypeScript code in the project.
 This command should be run before testing the extension or preparing it for distribution.

-- `yarn package`: Packages the Visual Studio Code extension for distribution.
+- `npm run package`: Packages the Visual Studio Code extension for distribution.
 This command should be run when you're ready to create a `.vsix` file that can be installed in Visual Studio Code.

 You can run these commands from the terminal in the root directory of the project.